Health Services Administration

 Bachelor of Science (B.S.)Program Website

-Healthcare is one of the largest industries in the United States.
-WVU Tech offers one of the only Health Service Administration (HSA) undergraduate programs in the state.
-Our program is designed to develop healthcare leaders with strong communication and critical thinking skills who are committed to delivering effective public health services.
+WVU Tech's Health Services Administration (HSA) program is designed to develop the healthcare leaders of tomorrow.
+Students are provided the necessary communication and critical thinking skills to deliver effective public health services.

-The HSA program is an interdisciplinary program that includes courses in health administration, insurance, strategic planning, business management, sociology, political science and economics.
-Students may opt to minor, or even double major, in several of these complementary academic programs.
+The HSA program includes courses in health administration, insurance, strategic planning, business management, sociology, political science and economics.